polyaxon/polyaxon/templates/experimentation/experiment_groups.md

 Another way to stop the exhaustive search is to provide a condition for early stopping.
 Obviously in this case early stopping is only responsible for the number of experiments to run.
-For an early stopping related to number of steps or epochs, you should be able to provide such logic in your code.
+For an early stopping related to the number of steps or epochs, you should be able to provide such logic in your code.

 In order to activate this option, you must update your polyaxonfile's `settings` section with `early_stopping`